LAB02-Research/ScoopBoxManager/README.md

 ![Interface](https://raw.githubusercontent.com/LAB02-Research/ScoopBoxManager/main/images/main_interface.png)

-It should be pretty self-explanatory, but I'll expand on some parts:
+It should be pretty self-explanatory, and you can find more info on the various settings in the [ScoopBox readme](https://github.com/hasan-hasanov/ScoopBox#how-scoopbox-works), but I'll expand on some parts:

 ### General configuration